warren2i/docker_container_manager/README.md

 ### adding disclaimer

 the script will check in the working directory is disclaimer.txt exits, if it exists it will append the contents to the end of the user credentials.txt files

+### adding asci

+the script will check in the working directory is asci.txt exits, if it exists it will append the contents to the start of the user credentials.txt files